JAmanOG/genai_AI_Governance/backend/README-GCP-DEPLOYED.md

 - Use `functions_framework` for Cloud Functions local testing (python -m functions_framework --target YOUR_HANDLER).
 - For Cloud Run local testing, use Docker and `gcloud run services replace` / `gcloud builds submit` workflows.

----

-## Useful links (fill in for your environment)

-- CI/CD pipeline:

-- Production Vertex AI Model & Endpoint:

-- Artifact Registry / Container images:

-- BigQuery dataset console:

-- Firestore console collection:

-- Cloud Storage bucket(s):

-- Runbooks / on-call contact:

----

 ## Troubleshooting

 - Model predictions failing: verify ENDPOINT_ID, Vertex AI model health, and that the invocation payload matches the feature order used at training.
 - Missing data in BigQuery: check ingestion logs and data seeder job outputs in Cloud Logging / Cloud Storage.
 - Permissions errors: verify service account roles and that the runtime identity matches the configured project.

----

-If you want, I can also:
-- Add a short diagram of the architecture
-- Produce per-service deployment commands or GitHub Actions workflow templates

-(Placeholders above are intentionally blank — add your project-specific console links and runbooks.)